Nursing Informatics Career & Salary Overview

 Requirements for Nursing Informatics

 Most nurse informatics analysts start as registered nurses.
-After they earn their BSN, many aspiring nursing informaticists earn their master of science in nursing, or MSN.
-Others may earn their master’s in information or computer science.
+After they earn their BSN, many aspiring nursing informaticists earn their master of science in nursing, general MSN or MSN in Health Informatics Others may earn their master’s in information or computer science.

 This career is demanding in terms of project management, critical thinking and creativity.
 It is important to be able to work with a vast variety of people.
 You also must have skills to resolve demands that conflict, which can happen as you develop information systems to meet everyone’s needs.